Immutable Styles

 Strict Inheritance

 Strict inheritance prevents inheritable CSS properties from being inherited.
 At first glance this may seem like an odd feature, however the current CSS inheritance model can quickly get out-of-hand, and thus become unpredictable.
-An example taken from one of the top 30 most visited sites on Alexa can be seen below:
+An example taken from one of the top 30 most visited sites on can be seen below:

 In the screenshot above the font-size of the target element is defined 10 times.
 Having 10 font-size declarations is either the result of 10 instances where the developer(s) intent was to override the font-size, or more likely is the result of poorly scoped selectors.
 Either way the font-size of the target element is extremely brittle.